 I could not have picked a better experience to follow up study abroad.
 While study abroad in Paris taught me a lot about myself, European culture and traveling the world alone, backpacking through Southeast Asia taught me how travel brings people together.
 Southeast Asia also opened my eyes to a culture vastly different from my own, which is the opportunity I was looking for.
+If you’re eventually wanting to be travelling through Asia, you can research into different travel companies that offer Asia travel packages.
+Don’t forget, if you enjoy to vape, depending on which country you travel to, you may be unable to buy e-liquid in the country you are visiting so it might be good to stock up in advance.

 While I found study abroad in Europe to be a very individual experience, backpacking Southeast Asia felt like a communal journey that hundreds of backpackers quietly set out on together.
 It didn’t take long to realize we were all loosely traveling the same circuit (aptly named the Banana Pancake trail) and would continue to cross paths along the way.
 It created a sort of snowball effect.
+On the whole, backpacking in this area of the world is an incredible experience that you may want to take part in yourself.
+If so, you’ll want to make sure that you bring any equipment you may need for the easiest time in the wilderness.
+You might want to check out some of the best entrenching tools as these become very handy for you if you need to do something like dig a fire pit or saw a branch.

 We met Savannah and Rhia in Bangkok.
 Bart and his friend met in another city.
 When we all happened to be lounging on the same beach weeks later in Koh Phi Phi, one introduction led to another and we became a group of friends.
 Fast forward to us all (plus a few more additions) sitting around a dinner table for Thai food.
 Similarly, we ran into our new friend Ellen in three different cities, our friend Bearded L in two countries and were referred to meet up with new friends along the way in Laos.